 By Nita Bhalla

-(Reporting by Nita Bhalla, editing by Tim Pearce.
-Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, corruption and climate change.
+But the scarcity of women in the boardroom is not unique to India.
+Nearly one-fifth of the world's 200 largest companies have no women directors, according to an August 2014 report by Biz Divas.
+(Reporting by Nita Bhalla, Editing by Leslie Gevirtz; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, corruption and climate change.
 Visit www.trust.org)